tpimentelms/tpimentelms.github.io/_publications/2023-07-01-meister-etal-2023-natural.md

         Laura Rimell and
         Adhiguna Kuncoro
     },
-    booktitle = {Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers)}, title = {A Natural Bias for Language Generation Models}, year = {2023},
+    booktitle = {Annual Meeting of the Association for Computational Linguistics (ACL)}, title = {A Natural Bias for Language Generation Models}, year = {2023},
     doi = {10.18653/v1/2023.acl-short.22},